rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 Graphite ([website][graphite-website], [GitHub][graphite-repo],
 [Discord][graphite-discord], [Twitter][graphite-twitter]) is a free,
-in-development raster and vector 2D graphics editor based around a Rust-powered node graph compositing engine.
+in-development raster and vector 2D graphics suite based around a Rust-powered node graph compositing engine.

 April's [sprint 25][graphite-sprint-25] developments:

 - Brushing up: The new Brush tool makes it possible to paint raster-based art.
 - Writing down: A refactor of the Text tool integrates typographic content in the node graph.
 Finally, all artwork types are node-based.
 - Showing true colors: Node graph compositing now uses linear, not gamma, color.
 Key new color adjustment nodes are added.
 - Laying the groundwork: Further engineering work prepares the node graph language for GPU execution.
 And development continues toward in-graph layer stack compositing.

 As always, new contributors are cordially invited to [get involved][graphite-contribute] and take on